DeepPavlovAdmin/convai/README.md

 to look at the data.

 Source code for baseline methods for the competition are also already provided in ParlAI [here](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai2), including training loop and evaluation code for the automatic evaluation metrics.
 Baseline results are provided in the [paper](https://arxiv.org/abs/1801.07243), although the dataset is now larger.
-(We will hence be running new baselines that will appear on the leaderboard soon.)
+(We have hence run new baselines that appear on the leaderboard above.)

-As the original test set was released,  we will crowdsource further data for a hidden test set  unseen by the competitors for automatic evaluation.
+As the original test set was released,  we have crowdsourced further data for a hidden test set  unseen by the competitors for automatic evaluation.

 # Evaluation